TheEightBot/enterprise-application-patterns-using-maui/authentication_and_authorization.md

 The mobile app requests security tokens from IdentityServer, either for authenticating a user or for accessing a resource.
 When accessing a resource, an access token must be included in the request to APIs that require authorization.
-IdentityServer\'s middleware validates incoming access tokens to ensure that they are sent from a trusted issuer, and that they are valid to be used with the API that receives them.
+IdentityServer's middleware validates incoming access tokens to ensure that they are sent from a trusted issuer, and that they are valid to be used with the API that receives them.